 Today’s workers, particularly those in the Millennial and Gen Z cohorts, know how quickly digital skills become obsolete.
 An edX survey found that only 20 percent of college graduates believed their college education translated directly to their chosen field.

 One place to focus is on digital building block skills, says Anant Agarwal, CEO of edX.
 These skills include computational thinking, data science and machine learning.
-Workers who are literate in these skills have the ability not only to understand the current systems and digital platforms in use, but to understand why these tools are effective, how to make them more effective and how to make informed choices about replacements when and if an upgrade becomes necessary.
+Digital-savvy employees have the ability not only to understand the current systems and platforms in use, but to understand why these tools are effective, how to make them more effective and how to make informed choices about replacements when and if an upgrade becomes necessary.

 By focusing on digital building block skills instead of platform-specific training, insurance companies can encourage trainees to think about the how and why behind the tools they use.